hackerschoice/iran-ssh-proxy/README.md

 ```shell
 docker run --rm -e CONFIG="ubuntu:pass1234@1.2.3.4:22" -v$(pwd)/config:/config -it hackerschoice/iran-ssh-proxy
 ```

+**Step 3:**
+Ask the Users to read the Instructions at http://1.2.3.4:8080 to tunnel out of Iran.

 ---
 If you have ROOT access to the VPS inside of Iran then use this: